Real Life-Saving Survival Tools

 When You Need A Knife

 Let’s face it: This is a survival knife for a worst case scenario and you find yourself living in a lawless land and need a serious knife for self defense.
 The US Marine KA-BAR is designed for combat — and proven in combat — and carried by many U.S. Marines into past wars.
 Please note: This isn’t a survival knife for a weekend recreationist; a forest service official or fish and game warden will possibly confiscate it if they know you’re carrying it, so be sure to check local laws before simply packing one into the wilderness on your next backpacking trip.
 The good news about carrying this for a worst case survival scenario?
 Not only is it a knife proven in combat but something you can also use to gut big game or filet a squirrel, possum, trout, salmon or any other critter that you’re willing to eat to survive.
-(If this KA-BAR is a bit too military for your tastes go with a good folding knife like this Kershaw as a more civilian option and one you might buy for your teen kids as well.)
+(We like this KA-BAR and it’s a pretty great knife but we have an entire article about the best survival knives which we highly recommend you go read).

 6) Multi-Tool – Leatherman or Victorinox